-Platform Instrumentation Control (PIC) works with Windows NT[†], Windows 2000, NetWare[†],Solaris, Linux, and UnixWare[†] server systems, and provides real-time monitoring and alerting for server hardware sensors.
-PIC communicates via a LAN connection to the Platform Instrumentation (PI) on the Server, using standard DMI/RPC protocols.
+Platform Instrumentation Control (PIC) connects to servers running Microsoft Windows NT, Windows 2000, NetWare, Red Hat Linux, or UnixWare, and provides real-time monitoring and alerting for server hardware sensors.
+PIC communicates via a LAN connection to the Platform Instrumentation (PI) on the server, using standard DMI/RPC protocols.

 ISC installs Platform Instrumentation on the managed server and console software on a client workstation.
-On a Windows NT or 2000 network, it is possible to install both parts of the software on the same server.
+On a Windows NT network, it is possible to install both parts of the software on the same server.
 It is also possible to install Platform Instrumentation on multiple servers and Console software on multiple clients.